sixthpoint/webpack-backbonejs-socketIO-client/README.md

 # webpack-backbonejs-socketIO-client
-Example project of how to use webpack with backbonejs + socketio
+This is a example code for demonstrating how to asynchronously load socket-io-client using webpack and backbonejs router.

+This article was writing for Keyhole Software by Brandon Klimek (Sixthpoint)
+Tutorial: (enter url)